-- MSFW equity performance indicators-proper identification and coding of MSFW customers - Setting up local benchmark or baseline targets for Equity Indicators and Minimum Service Levels - Strategies in strengthening collaboration with Workforce Solutions partners - Workforce Solutions Office coordination and intake procedures - Data collection requirements for reportable ES services - MSFW carryover applicants (WorkInTexas.com active file) and the impact on Equity performance measures - Staff training conducted by the US Equal Employment Opportunity Commission, Office of the Attorney General, Human Trafficking section; by Texas Rio Grande Legal Aid, Inc., which provides legal services to farmworkers; and by DOLETA Wage and Hour Division - Training on the Employment Service and Employment-Related Law Complaint System - Agricultural employer seminars throughout the local workforce development areas
+- MSFW equity performance indicators-proper identification and coding of MSFW customers - Setting up local benchmark or baseline targets for Equity Indicators and Minimum Service Levels - Strategies in strengthening collaboration with Workforce Solutions partners

-- Yearly staff training conducted by the state monitor advocate (SMA) - Employment Service Guide, which includes provisions pertinent to MSFW in general and specifically to the National Job Registry for H-2A Temporary Agricultural Job Posting requirements - Migrant and Seasonal Farmworker Program: Service Delivery, Outreach and Reporting - Complaint procedures related to MSFWs to include informal resolution - Program integration strategies for MSFW - Agricultural Recruitment System procedures and consequences - Establishing local community partnerships (for example, bringing community groups together, formalizing the traditional migrant subcommittee groups, and forming coalition meeting groups) - Identifying opportunities to coenroll and integrate program design with Motivation Education and Training, Inc. (MET), WIOA §167, and National Farm Worker Jobs Program Grantee with other center services - TWC efforts to develop local, regional, and state planning strategies in the agricultural industry with emphasis on supply and demand areas of the state for workers - Coordinate agricultural business forums.
-The intended focus of these forums would be relative to pertinent issues that affect both agricultural employers and workers to include laws that affect the agricultural industry sector. - Coordinate a pre-harvest forum for MSFWs through the migrant education, workforce, community, and farmworker organizations - Facilitate and coordinate the engagement of the agricultural industry into the workforce investment system, assist in the creation of jobs within the agricultural industry (permanent year-round) and determine the viable need for a skilled workforce to increase wage gain earners - Develop strategies to increase opportunities for the MSFW summer youth program to implement goals and objectives that include a tracking system, coenrollment, and coordination with MET's youth program
+- Workforce Solutions Office coordination and intake procedures - Data collection requirements for reportable ES services - MSFW carryover applicants (WorkInTexas.com active file) and the impact on Equity performance measures - Staff training conducted by the US Equal Employment Opportunity Commission, Office of the Attorney General, Human Trafficking section; by Texas Rio Grande Legal Aid, Inc., which provides legal services to farmworkers; and by DOLETA Wage and Hour Division - Training on the Employment Service and Employment-Related Law Complaint System - Agricultural employer seminars throughout the local workforce development areas - Yearly staff training conducted by the State Monitor Advocate (SMA) - Employment Service Guide, which includes provisions pertinent to MSFW in general and specifically to the National Job Registry for H-2A Temporary Agricultural Job Posting requirements - Migrant and Seasonal Farmworker Program: Service Delivery, Outreach and Reporting - Complaint procedures related to MSFWs to include informal resolution - Program integration strategies for MSFW - Agricultural Recruitment System procedures and consequences - Establishing local community partnerships (for example, bringing community groups together, formalizing the traditional migrant subcommittee groups, and forming coalition meeting groups) - Identifying opportunities to coenroll and integrate program design with Motivation Education and Training, Inc. (MET), WIOA §167, and National Farm Worker Jobs Program Grantee with other center services - TWC efforts to develop local, regional, and state planning strategies in the agricultural industry with emphasis on supply and demand areas of the state for workers - Coordinate agricultural business forums.
+The intended focus of these forums would be relative to pertinent issues that affect both agricultural employers and workers to include laws that affect the agricultural industry sector. - Coordinate a pre-harvest forum for MSFWs through the migrant education, workforce, community, and farmworker organizations - Facilitate and coordinate the engagement of the agricultural industry into the workforce investment system, assist in the creation of jobs within the agricultural industry (permanent year-round) and determine the viable need for a skilled workforce to increase wage gain earners - Develop strategies to increase opportunities for the MSFW summer youth program to implement goals and objectives that include a tracking system, coenrollment, and coordination with MET's youth program whose purpose is to provide high-quality services to both job seekers and employers.
+This includes core programs such as UI assistance for MSFWs returning from other parts of Texas or the nation.

-C. Increasing outreach worker training and awareness across core programs including the Unemployment Insurance (UI) program and the training on identification of UI eligibility issues.
+3. Increasing outreach staff training and awareness across core programs including the Unemployment Insurance (UI) program and the training on identification of UI eligibility issues.

 The Texas workforce system supports the delivery of core services within local communities to assist individuals who need education and training to obtain the basic skills that will enable them to find sustained employment and become self-sufficient.
-Workforce Solutions Office staff receives professional development to ensure that each staff member knows about core programs whose purpose is to provide high-quality services to both job seekers and employers.
-This includes core programs such as UI assistance for MSFWs returning from other parts of Texas or the nation.
+Workforce Solutions Office staff receives professional development to ensure that each staff member knows about core programs

-D. Providing State merit staff outreach workers professional development activities to ensure they are able to provide high quality services to both jobseekers and employers.
+4. Providing outreach staff professional development activities to ensure they are able to provide high quality services to both jobseekers and employers.